devzwide/devzwide/README.md

 # Bukeka Nxumalo, your aspiring Cloud Engineer

-Hi, my name is Bukeka Nxumalo doing Bachelor's degree in ICT at Durban Univerity of Technology where I learned and currently learning through hands on experience when it comes to Software Development Life Cycle.
-We have done web and mobile application projects in groups of 10.
-Using the course work DUT offered to us, we have made these project successful as a team.
+Hi, I'm Bukeka Nxumalo, a passionate and driven ICT student at Durban University of Technology.
+I'm currently pursuing my Bachelor's degree and gaining hands-on experience in the Software Development Life Cycle (SDLC) through academic projects and collaborative work.

+During my studies, I've contributed to web and mobile application projects as part of 10-member teams.
+These projects helped me build strong technical and communication skills while working with real-world tools and frameworks.

-The passion that drives me is to become a Software Engineer and grow towards Cloung Engineering career.
+My ultimate goal is to become a Software Engineer and grow into a career in Cloud Engineering.

 ---